emissary-ingress/emissary/reference/filter-reference.md

 # Filters

-Filters are used to extend Ambassador to modify or intercept an HTTP request before sending to the the backend service.
+Filters are used to extend Ambassador Edge Stack to modify or intercept an HTTP request before sending to the the backend service.
 You may use any of the built-in Filter types, or use the `Plugin` filter type to run custom code written in Golang.

 Filters are created with the `Filter` resource type, which contains global arguments to that filter.
 Which Filter(s) to use for which HTTP requests is then configured in `FilterPolicy` resources, which may contain path-specific arguments to the filter.

 For more information about developing filters, see the [Filter Development Guide](/docs/guides/filter-dev-guide).